kylegilman/video-embed-thumbnail-generator/readme.txt

 * `view_count="true/false"` turns the view count on or off.
 * `caption="Caption"`
 * `description="Description"` Used for metadata only.
+* `downloadlink="true/false"` generates a link below the video to make it easier for users to save the video file to their computers.

 = These options will only affect Video.js playback =